grafana/grafana/docs/sources/panels-visualizations/visualizations/xy-chart/index.md

 After the x-field is set, by default, all the remaining number fields in the data frame are designated as the y-fields.
 You can use this option to explicitly choose which fields to use for y.

 The series of the chart are generated from the y-fields.
-To make changes to a series in an xy chart, make [overrides][Configure field overrides] to the y-field.
+To make changes to a series in an xy chart, make [overrides](ref:configure-field-overrides) to the y-field.

 {{< admonition type=note >}}
 Any field you use in the [Size field](#size-field) or [Color field](#color-field) doesn't generate a series.
 {{< /admonition >}}

-You can also use [overrides][Configure field overrides] to exclude y-fields individually.
+You can also use [overrides](ref:configure-field-overrides) to exclude y-fields individually.
 To do so, add an override with the following properties for each y-field you want removed:

 - Override type: **Fields with name**
 - Override property: **Series > Hide in area**